 - Mission Focused and Business Driven.
 Our executive compensation programs support the relentless pursuit of delivering meaningful and innovative therapies to patients by providing our executives with incentives to achieve the near- and long-term objectives of our business.
-Substantially all of our executive incentive compensation programs are tied directly, and meaningfully, to Company performance.
+Substantially all of our incentive compensation programs for our executives are tied directly, and meaningfully, to Company performance.
 Our objective is to emphasize the importance of achieving short-term goals while building and sustaining a foundation for long-term success. - Competitively Advantageous.
-We benchmark our executive compensation programs against a peer group of biotechnology and pharmaceutical companies that we believe are representative of the companies we primarily compete with for talent, balanced with factors such as business scope and size, including revenues and market capitalization, business focus and geographic scope of operations.
-Peer group practices are among the many factors we take into account in developing compensation programs that we believe are most effective, and which
+We benchmark our executive compensation programs against a peer group of biotechnology and pharmaceutical companies that we believe are representative of the companies we primarily compete with for talent, balanced with factors such as business scope and size, including revenues and market capitalization, business focus and geographic scope of operations and also review broader market data, as further described below, to provide additional context for compensation decisions.
+Peer group and market practices are among the many factors we take into account in developing executive compensation programs that we believe are most effective, and which enable us to recruit, retain and motivate our leadership team to achieve their best for Biogen and our stockholders.

-- enable us to recruit, retain and motivate our leadership team to achieve their best for Biogen and our stockholders. - Performance Differentiated.
-We believe strongly in pay-for-performance and endeavor to significantly differentiate rewards by delivering the highest rewards to our best performers and lesser rewards to those who do not meet our performance expectations. - Ownership Aligned.
+- Performance Differentiated.
+We believe strongly in pay-for-performance and endeavor to significantly differentiate rewards by delivering the highest rewards to our best performers and lesser rewards to those who do not meet our performance expectations - Ownership Aligned.
 At Biogen, we believe every employee contributes to the success of the Company and, as such, every employee has a vested interest in the Company's success.
 To reinforce this alignment with our stockholders, we strongly encourage stock ownership through our equity-based compensation programs.
 For members of our executive team, including our NEOs, who set and lead the future strategic direction of our Company, we ensure that a significant portion of their total pay opportunities are equity-based to maintain alignment between the interests of our executive officers and our stockholders. - Flexible.
 We are committed to providing flexible benefits designed to allow our diverse global workforce to have reward opportunities that meet their varied needs so that they are inspired to perform their very best on behalf of patients and stockholders each day.